Former ASM-AIBS Graduate Student Public Policy Internship Committee (ad hoc)

 Application Process and Requirements

-The American Society of Mammalogists is pleased to announce that its committee is accepting applications for the 2022 ASM Student Science Policy Award.
+The American Society of Mammalogists is pleased to announce that its committee is accepting applications for the 2024 ASM Student Science Policy Award.
 This award is offered in collaboration with the American Institute of Biological Sciences (AIBS).
-This award enables graduate students with an interest in both science policy and mammalogy to participate in AIBS Congressional Visits Day with travel expenses paid.
-Congressional Visits Day will be held in Washington, D.C. during Spring 2022.
+The award enables graduate students with an interest in both science policy and mammalogy to participate in AIBS Congressional Visits Day with travel expenses paid.
+Congressional Visits Day will be held in Washington, D.C. in mid-April 2024.
 During the event, awardees will receive policy and communication training to prepare for meetings with congressional policymakers and federal agency scientists concerning research and budget priorities.
 A full day will be spent on Capitol Hill meeting with members of Congress and their staff to discuss the importance of federal investment in the biological sciences.

-Recipients of this award will receive a sponsored trip to Washington, DC including domestic air and hotel, a one-year online subscription to the journal BioScience, and online policy and communications training.
+Recipients of this award will receive a sponsored trip to Washington, D.C. including domestic airfare and hotel accommodations, a one-year online subscription to the journal BioScience, and online policy and communications training.
 They also will receive an award certificate upon completion of the public policy leadership training and recognition during the annual members meeting of ASM.

 All graduate students who are members of the American Society of Mammalogists are encouraged to apply.
 You must obtain membership prior to submission of your application to be considered.
 Student online-only membership is available for $25 (http://www.mammalsociety.org/membership).

 - Cover Letter: Describe your interest in science policy and how this experience will further your career goals.
-Confirm your ability to commit to travel to Washington D.C. in Spring 2020 to participate in the event (anticipated March or April 2022).
+Confirm your ability to commit to travel to Washington D.C. in mid-April 2024 to participate in the event.

 - One-page Statement: In 500 words or less, articulate the importance of federal support of research in the biological sciences, particularly mammalogy.
 A successful statement will communicate the significance of such research to a non-scientist audience, drawing upon the applicant’s experiences and research.
 The statement can also reference local issues that may be of interest to your Congressional delegation.